Felipe Franco vs Mario Pinto

 100 hypothetical fight simulation based on statistical data

-Primary path via volume pressure and late-round cardio
+Primary upset path via jiu-jitsu and grappling scrambles

 💥Outcome Distribution - Mario Pinto

-Primary path via elite precision and devastating power
+Primary path via size, precision, and devastating power vs smaller opponent

 Range control and precision outscoring over 3 rounds